ajv-validator/ajv/docs/json-type-definition.md

 ## JTD schema forms

-JTD specification defines 8 different forms that the schema for JSON can take for one of most widely used data types in JSON messages (API requests and responses).
+The word "form" here refers to the shape JSON can be in, not HTML form.
+JTD specification defines 8 different forms.
+The are the most widely used data types in JSON messages (API requests and responses).

 All forms require that:

 - schema is an object with different members, depending on the form
 - each form can have:
   - an optional member `nullable` with a boolean value that allows data instance to be JSON `null`.
-  - an optional member `metadata` with an object value that allows to pass any additional information or extend the specification (Ajv defines keyword "union" that can be used inside `metadata`)
+  - an optional member `metadata` with an object value that allows to pass any additional information or extend the specification (For example, Ajv adds the keyword `union` that to be used inside `metadata`)

 Root schema can have member `definitions` that has a dictionary of schemas that can be references from any other schemas using form `ref`

 ### Type form <Badge text="primitive values" />

-This form defines a primitive value.
+This is the primitive form.

 It has a required member `type` and an optional members `nullable` and `metadata`, no other members are allowed.